On This Page

 The data that any generative AI system relies on serves as its data foundation.
 Just like crafting a product requires good raw materials, crafting accurate AI outputs requires clean, curated data.
 For a Chief Technology Officer, GenAI stack initiatives built on clean, curated, and context-rich data are not optional.

-High-quality corpora can be acquired from public datasets, licensed industry repositories, enterprise data lakes, and even real-time streams.
+You can acquire high-quality corpora from public datasets, licensed industry repositories, enterprise data lakes, and even real-time streams.
 However, proprietary knowledge bases are what set companies apart.
 Capturing domain-specific documents, historical records, and structured enterprise data equips organizations with the GenAI competitive edge that model agnosticism lacks.
 This is where LLMOps tools can help teams manage, optimize, and operationalize these data assets to ensure they are always reliable and production-ready.

 Preprocessing, like data cleaning, data normalization, and annotation, is equally important.
 In the context of data cleaning, removing duplicates and inconsistencies is vital, of course.
-Annotation, or tagging data with relevant metadata or labels, is equally as important.
-Beyond technical components of the project, ongoing governance version control and quality monitoring are critical as data evolves.
+Annotation, or tagging data with relevant metadata or labels, is equally important.
+Beyond technical components of the project, ongoing governance, version control, and quality monitoring are critical as data evolves.

 The most important thing is not to get lured into chasing the "biggest" model.
 Instead, it is most important to align with the model that is the most applicable.
 Selection should be informed by the case method requirements, such as accuracy, reasoning depth, multimodal inputs, latency, and compliance.
 For instance, customers interfacing with chatbots will prioritize tone and phrasing and response times, whereas research applications expect far more complex reasoning and integration of knowledge.